billyjoe-ram/JoesBinaryPy/README.md

-don't care about binaries, but your teacher of algorithms gave you a list of exercises to convert from decimal to various bases (2, 8, 16) but last night you were at a party and totally forgot.
+don't care about binaries, but your teacher of algorithms gave you a list of exercises to convert from decimal to various bases (2, 8, 16) but last night you were at a party and totally forgot it.
 Quoting Uncle Bob, in a set of lectures about clean code he gave in 2019, "if a computer can do it, a computer should do it"!

 ![Code section to exemplify how it work](https://user-images.githubusercontent.com/67481026/138018105-29a4142e-b83e-4f54-9930-aa01a218a43e.png)

 # Updates
-- Oct.
-19<sup>th</sup>: Version Beta 1.1 finished!
+- **Oct.
+23<sup>th</sup>**: As it was pointed by other developers, the binary representation in the script wasn't quite right...
+Two complements doesn't work that simply so I, as efficient as possible, am currently thinking and coding a better solution.
+Until there, the negative numbers will be represented with only one bit to represent the sign followed by another to separate sign from actual value.

+Also, in this day, more tests were added and the main class for the program was refactored using decorators

 # How to run the executable?
 This repository contains a simple code and an executable